 "Women are being tortured to death with various torture devices in the dungeon of an old castle by a deformed, hooded, holocaust survivor."

-A star is born!
 On this day in 1973 (per Wikipedia.org), Sssssss sank its merciless fangs into interested audiences.
-Directed by Bernard L. Kowalski, the SciFi/Horror starred Dirk Benedict (of impending Battlestar Galactica fame), Strother Martin, and Heather Menzies-Urich (who would soon appear in the Logan's Run television series).
+Directed by Bernard L. Kowalski from a story by Hal Dresner and Daniel C. Striepeke, the SciFi/Horror starred Dirk Benedict, Strother Martin, Heather Menzies-Urich, and others.
 According to our friends at IMDB.com, here's the plot summary for the feature film:

 "David, a college student, is looking for a job.
 He is hired by Dr. Stoner as a lab assistant for his research and experiments on snakes.
 David also begins to fall for Stoner's young daughter, Kristina.
 However, the good doctor has secretly brewed up a serum that can transform any man into a King Cobra snake-and he plans to use it on David."